 3 Now known as the Children’s Court of Western Australia Act 1988; short title changed (see note under s.
 1).

-4 On the date as at which this reprint was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+4 On the date as at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 75 had not come into operation.
 It reads as follows:

 75. Various provisions repealed